roozbeh-hoseiny/ER_Sanjesh_Client/README.md

 ng build --configuration=production
 ```

-See [ENVIRONMENT.md](ENVIRONMENT.md) for detailed environment configuration documentation.
+See [ENVIRONMENT.md](ENVIRONMENT.md) for detailed environment configuration documentation (added in this repo).

 ## Code scaffolding